-Downtown Alive presented by Weidenhammer returns for 2017 with five free concerts in Reading, PA!
+Downtown Alive will return this summer with free concerts in Reading, PA!

-The Downtown Alive free outdoor concert series is returning for the third time to Reading starting in June.
-The series will feature a dynamic lineup of nationally-touring acts from varying musical genres.
+The Downtown Alive free outdoor concert series is returning for the fifth consecutive year to Reading starting May 29!
+As always, you can expect a dynamic lineup of performers from varying musical genres.

-Each concert will feature a festival atmosphere and include food trucks and beer for sale.
+Each concert will feature a festival atmosphere and include food trucks, beer and wine for sale.
 All shows will be held in the 500 block of Penn Street and start at 5 p.m.

 500 Block of